Best Air Rifle Scopes For 2020: Top Pellet Gun Air Rifle Scopes Reviewed

 Look for a scope that suits the caliber of your gun:

 However, it’s not good for hunting anything bigger than a bird or small pest, like rodents.
 It doesn’t have the size or power to despatch larger prey humanely.
 The small size means it doesn’t cause lethal damage to any but the smallest game, and the speed means it often goes straight through.
+So, don’t try to do anything other than target shooting with it.

 .25 caliber is essentially the same as a .22, but with more size and weight.
-These require more power, and the air systems can be expensive.
+These require more power, and the air systems can be expensive. .25 caliber weapons are the best air firearms for hunting, but they’re still not suitable for taking any large game.
+We haven’t focused on them in our reviews, since they’re quite obscure in the market.

 Be prepared for kickback from air rifles:

 Airguns produce a double recoil.
 The first is the usual kickback, when the piston is released, but then there’s a forward surge as the piston hits the end of the chamber.
 Between the two, air rifles can cause serious damage to normal scopes very quickly.
 Look for scopes with spring-loaded, lockable adjustment turrets and rubber shock-proofing in the tube.
+You don’t want to skimp on durability with air rifles, since they’re scope-destroyers!
+Wherever possible, look for extended/lifetime warranty coverage to back up your investment.

 Look for “AO” endpieces:

 AO means adjustable objective, which helps compensate for parallax at the closest ranges.
 These features are found on both variable and fixed scopes.
+Given the ranges most of us shoot air rifles at, AO’s are a must-have feature.

 Decide between adjustable and fixed lens scopes: